fgrims/optimization_antenna/README.md

 ![res](https://github.com/fgrims/optimization_antenna/assets/102296489/8d030a1c-70b8-4f1e-baaa-122940a0dfe0)

 In conclusion, the project successfully implements and compares two optimization techniques for adaptive antenna beamforming, highlighting the effectiveness of the SVD approach over PSO in this context.

+# Authors and acknowledgment

+This project was developed by Aniello Di Donato and Francesco Grimaldi as part of the university courses: "Optimization Methods" and "Electromagnetic Technologies for Transmission Systems".
+Special thanks to Professor Adriana Brancaccio for her support throughout the project.